eXpServer/expserver.github.io/docs/guides/resources/sockets.md

 1. **Socket creation:** The process begins with the creation of a socket using the `socket()` system call.
 This call initializes a communication endpoint and returns a [file descriptor](https://en.wikipedia.org/wiki/File_descriptor).
 2. **Binding (optional):** In server applications, the socket may be bound to a specific address and port using the `bind()` system call.
 This step is necessary for servers to listen for incoming connections on a specific network interface and port.
 (Bind is optional for client sockets as the operating system assigns a local address and port automatically)
-3. **Listening (Server Only)**: Servers then enter a listening state using the `listen()` system call, indicating their readiness to accept incoming connections from clients.
+3. **Listening (Server Only)**: Server then enters the listening state using the `listen()` system call, indicating their readiness to accept incoming connections from clients.
 4. **Connection Establishment (Client)**: Clients initiate a connection to the server by using the `connect()` system call, specifying the server's address and port.
 This call establishes a connection to the server, allowing for data exchange.
 5. **Accepting Connections (Server):** Upon receiving a connection request from a client, the server accepts the connection using the `accept()` system call.
 This call creates a new socket specifically for communication with the client.
 6. **Data Exchange**: Once the connection is established, both the client and server can send and receive data using the `send()` and `recv()` system calls, respectively.
 Data sent by one party is received by the other, allowing for bidirectional communication.